ptran32/beautiful-jekyll/_posts/2020-05-28-continuous-k8s-deployment-with-argocd.md

 tags: [containers]
 ---

-My first post, thanks to Covid19, I've got more times to do what I like, testing new stuffs.
+My first post, with covid19, I've got more times to do what I like, testing new stuffs.
 I've decided to post small posts on what I'm interested right now.
 I would like to write about an amazing tool in the k8s world: ArgoCD I started to look at this tool earlier this year for my personal knowledge, and I wanted to share this post, so some people could have an overview of the tool, and test it.
 Enjoy :)